Bhushanmv007/daily-code-snippets/README.md

 * Sharing: Provide a useful repository of code snippets that others can learn from or use in their projects.

 ## 🚀 Getting Started
 Feel free to browse through the snippets in the snippets/ directory.
 Each file is named with the date it was created, followed by the language or topic.
-For example, 2024-08-10_snippet.py contains a Python snippet created on August 10, 2024.

 ## How to Use
 * Clone the Repository: